Co-founder | Executive Visual Effects Producer

 As part of Danny Boyle’s core team for the London 2012 Olympic Opening Ceremony, Gascoyne was responsible for supervising the three films created by Union that were featured during the critically acclaimed event.
 He was also credited as a director of photography.
 Following the success of the Olympics, he was named as one of London’s 1000 Most Influential People of 2012 by the Evening Standard.

-Visual-effects supervisor Simon Hughes joined Union in 2012, bringing with him a rare breadth of knowledge gained from nearly two decades of experience with studios in both the UK and Canada.
+Creative Director Simon Hughes joined Union in 2012, bringing with him a rare breadth of knowledge gained from nearly two decades of experience with studios in both the UK and Canada.

 Hughes embarked upon his visual-effects career in 1997, when he joined the leading London visual-effects facility Cinesite.
 He worked his way through Cinesite’s editorial, scanning and recording, and compositing departments before moving on to take progressively more responsible compositing roles at Double Negative, Clear Film and CIS/Rainmaker.
 During this time, he helped to set up two film departments and took on his first project as 2D supervisor.